Seventh Son of Autumn · Emissary of Spring

 Wonder, guarded

-Velaris undoes him for a moment — children laughing in the streets of a city he was taught to fear.
+Velaris undoes him for a second — children laughing in the streets of a city he was raised to fear.

 His people